 I’ve seen again and again many early stage companies lacking this rigor and focus.
 This applies no matter your offering.
 Whether you have a horizontal offering, like an HR solution or marketing tool that could work for many different verticals, you’ll still need to identify an industry that has a pain point, identify scenarios that you solve beautifully, and begin and end your sales discussions with those scenarios specific to that segment – even though your system can do more.

 While this may seem counter-intuitive, most companies with big aspirations started with a single focus.
 The book Crossing The Chasm by Geoffrey Moore expands beautifully on this concept.
 Starting with the narrowest focus possible enables you to get your business out of the gate with a bang.
-Founders always have aspirations to build a leading software in their category; interestingly, the fastest way is to start off narrow.
+Founders always have aspirations to build a leading salon management software in their category; interestingly, the fastest way is to start off narrow.

 When we built Zenoti we went through this exercise all the time and continue to do so.
 I am blessed to have a strong team that challenges me if our focus is creeping too large.
 It’s a challenge, as it’s hard to not pursue a market segment that seems receptive to us.